dzek69/bottom-line/README.md

 ## Name

 Underscore was taken.
 Low-dash (lodash) was taken.
 How else could I name a line on the bottom?

+Oh, about npm name. `bottom-line` is free.
+But NPM encourages to use it just until you try to publish the package.
+Then it says the name is too similar to another package (not telling which one).
+It happens to me way to often :( I've run out of ideas to I just went with `bottom-line-utils`.

 PS.
 Underscore character is often used for utils JS libraries.
 Dollar is taken by jQuery and other DOM related libraries.
 Others easy to type on standard layout keyboard, non a-z characters aren't valid JS variable name starters.